-We cover the more readily known vitamin’s and there properties and some of the more obscure highly effective products.
+We cover the more readily known vitamins and their properties and some of the more obscure highly effective products.

 We shall be stocking our own extensive range of supplements made in the UK under GWP conditions.
-They will complement our skin care range for use in maintaining good skin condition visit http://www.skinsalve.co.uk featured products from July 15th 2016.
+They will complement our skin care range for use in maintaining good skin condition visit http://www.skinsalve.co.uk.

 The most major benefit of vitamin D is related to calcium absorption, but its positive effects aren’t just limited to bone health.
 Vitamin D is commonly used to help treat psoriasis.
 Calcitriol is a man-made version of vitamin D3, which is the kind of vitamin D that humans produce.
 Calcitriol is a topical cream that has been effective in treating patients with cases of psoriasis.
 In a study applying calcitriol reduced the amount of skin inflammation and irritation in patients with psoriasis and produced few adverse side effects.